 You may want to seal your IKEA furniture, depending on how much the piece will be used.
 I didn’t seal our media console, but I would seal a table or any high traffic piece.
 Minwax Polycrylic and General Finishes Topcoat are good options.
 Always test your topcoat on an inconspicuous area of your furniture just to be safe!

-Mini Paint Rollers and Trays
+Mini Paint Rollers, Trays, and Paint Brush

+Used for both the primer and paint!
+I used this high density mini paint roller with frame and extra rollers.
+Don’t forget mini paint trays too!
 To cut in around the trim and legs, I used this 1-1/2 inch nylon/polyester angle brush.

 Fine Grit Sanding Block and Tack Cloth

 Don’t forget painter’s tape if you need to protect furniture legs or hardware and a drop cloth if you need to protect your floor.
 Also, remember to pick up paint stir sticks and a can opener at the paint counter.
 Finally, have a clean microfiber cloth on hand to wipe down your piece before starting!

 And now for the process of painting IKEA furniture!
 I am not an expert, but I am so pleased with how this piece turned out.
 Here is what I did:

 - Remove hardware.
 You may also wish to disassemble your piece for the best paint job.
 Since I only planned to paint the outside of our media console, I did not take it apart.
 A few areas were hard to reach, such as around the door hinges, so if you prefer you may remove the doors.